BigChungus21220/Molang-Support-Vscode-Extension/README.md

 # Molang Support for Vscode README

-Provides features for using and editing Minecraft Bedrock Edition molang strings
+Provides features for using and editing Minecraft Bedrock Edition molang strings through Regolith filters

 ## Features
  - automatically compiles and inserts molang files into strings in minecraft addons